Sherpathri

 Sherpathri or Shairpather (شیر پٔتھر) is one of the Blocks in District Ganderbal, Jammu and Kashmir, India.
 It was formed in 2014 by the J&K Govt and is located 5 km from the main town.
 It is one of 7 Blocks in the Ganderbal District.
 Sherpathri Consists of 5 Halqas: Gogjigund, Sehpora, Rabitar, Shallabugh and Hakim Gund.
 Mr. Rafeeq Ahmad Wani is currently the Naib Tehsildar Sherpathri.

-Wicker work

-The Shairpathri area, encompassing approximately 25 small villages, has gained fame for its unique wicker artisans, leading to its designation as the "Wicker Hub of Kashmir".
-The majority of the inhabitants are involved in this traditional craft, creating a variety of products, including chairs, sofas, baskets, flower vases, and kitchen utensils, using locally harvested willow reeds.

 Geography

 Sherpathri is located 5 km west of Ganderbal town and 22 km from the Srinagar center, at an average elevation of 1650 m.
 The famous Sonamarg hill station is at a distance of 70 km from here.
 The Sind River, a major tributary to the Jehlum River flows through Sherpathri.
 The sand (bajri) of this river has a great value for money for its quality.

 Shallabugh Wetland

 Sherpathri consists one of Asia's largest Wetland Shallabugh Wetland in the Shallabugh village of the Sherpathri Block.
 A large number of migratory birds from different countries visit this wetland every year.